iTeos Therapeutics: Commitment to corporate responsibility

-On-Demand Learning: We offer weekly video trainings and Q&A sessions on topics like internal systems navigation, cybersecurity, Docusign, and Career Framework.
+On-Demand Learning: We offer weekly video trainings and Q&A sessions on topics like internal systems navigation, cybersecurity, and career framework.

 Monthly ‘Feed Your Mind’ sessions: Our internal team curates educational sessions to share knowledge across the company about research and development topics in the healthcare sector, primarily in the oncology field.

 iTeos Leadership Development Program: One of the foundational principles to improving ourselves is to understand how we communicate with others; knowing our dominant style as well as how we can most effectively interact with others.
-We have launched the DISC (Dominance, Influence, Conscientiousness, Steadiness) assessment which all employees are required to complete.
-These reports will help provide the person and their colleagues with a wealth of information about workplace priorities and preferences.
+We utilize the DISC (Dominance, Influence, Conscientiousness, Steadiness) assessment, which all employees are required to complete.
+These reports help provide the employee and their colleagues with a wealth of information about workplace priorities and preferences.

 We provide access to programs that strengthen and support the emotional wellness and resiliency of our workforce.
-These resources include an Employee Assistance Program which provides a highly accessible channel for employees to quickly and discreetly receive information, advice, or guidance on any personal questions or difficulties that may affect their personal well-being and functioning within the Company.
+These resources include an Employee Assistance Program, which provides a highly accessible channel for employees to quickly and discreetly receive information, advice, or guidance on any personal questions or difficulties that may affect their personal well-being and functioning within the Company.
 We also offer access to an online application that promotes mindfulness and guided meditation.

 iTeos’ mission is to improve and extend the lives of people with cancer, while protecting our trial participants and our biobank donors. iTeos is committed to the industry best practices and is compliant with applicable laws and guidelines.
 Quality department and representatives are involved in the whole company and at all stages of the programs.